firebird631/siis/README.md

 Take care than some brokers have limitations.
 For example IG will limit to 10000 candles per week.
 This limit is easy to reach.
 Some other like BitMex limit to 30 queries per second in non auth mode or 60 in auth mode.
-Concretely thats mean get months of data of trades could take more than a day.
+Concretely that mean get months of data of trades could take more than a day.

 [More information about the fetching process and the different fetchers.](doc/fetching.md)

 Backtesting
 -----------

-Lets start with an example :
+Let's start with an example :

 ```
 python siis.py real --profile=my-backtest1 --backtest --from=2017-08-01T00:00:00 --to=2017-12-31T23:59:59 --timestep=15